-Andrea Gita Millwood Hargrave, Director General of the IIC and convener of the IIC's International Regulators' Forum, is an independent advisor on media regulatory policy and research, working across the communications field.
-Her interest in developments in the communications industry is evident from her experience, both regulatory and business-facing, with broadcast television and radio, and the then-emerging technologies of cable and satellite television, mobile and, most recently, IP-delivered content.
+Andrea Gita Millwood Hargrave, Director of Regulatory Fora, is an independent advisor on regulatory policy and research, working across the telecommunications, media and technology (TMT) sectors.
+Formerly the IIC’s Director General from February 2009-March 2020, her interest in developments in the communications industry is evident from her experience, both regulatory and business-facing, initially with media content development, and now with emerging technologies that make up the converging digital ecosystem.

-An Associate of the Programme in Comparative Media Law and Policy, Centre for Socio-Legal Studies, University of Oxford, and currently serving as an Expert with the UK Council for Child Internet Safety (UKCCIS), Andrea has published widely on media policy in an international context.
-She has a keen interest in communications literacy and acts as an Expert in for both the European Union and the Council of Europe, as well as working in an advisory capacity for international organisations.
+An Associate of the Programme in Comparative Media Law and Policy, Centre for Socio-Legal Studies, University of Oxford, and serving as an Expert with the UK Council for Internet Safety (UKCIS), Andrea has published widely on media policy in an international context.
+She has a keen interest in communications and digital literacy and has acted as an Expert in for both the European Union and the Council of Europe, as well as working in an advisory capacity for international organisations.